mediacloud/metadata-lib/README.md

 4. Commit the changes
 5. Tag the commit with a semantic version number - `v*.*.*`
 6. Push to repo to GitHub
-7. Run `flit build` to create an install package
-8. Run `flit publish` to upload it to PyPI

 #### Test Cache